Dock has been developing Verifiable Credential technology to enable organizations to issue fraud-proof credentials since 2017.

 - Verifier: Construction company

-- Tyler creates a profile with his Dock Wallet (DID).
+1. Tyler creates a profile with his Dock Wallet.
 The wallet also holds all of his construction-related training certificates.

-2. Tyler successfully finishes the Work at Height training course and the training organization digitally signs the certificate of completion.
+2. Tyler successfully finishes the Work at Height training course.
+The training organization digitally signs the certificate of completion and sends a PDF version of his certificate.

-If Tyler tried to send a fake credential, the company would instantly know that his credential was fake because the verification tool would show the document as invalid.
+7. If Tyler tried to send a fake credential, the company would not receive the credential at all because Dock's tools can detect a fraudulent credential.
 This happens because Work at Height’s authentic digital signature that is registered on Dock’s blockchain wouldn't show up on the fake certificate.
+This is what Tyler would see on his phone if he tried to send an invalid certificate:

 Summary of Key Terms